 If you get any side effects, talk to your pharmacist, doctor or other healthcare professional.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the national reporting system (see details below).
+You can also report side effects directly (see details below).
 By reporting side effects you can provide more information on the safety of this medicine.